 Sometimes it can also be that a school administrator knows the truth, but just barrels on anyway.
 I have seen administrators later admit that they knew something they alleged was false, but they stuck with it anyway.

 To make matters worse, although individual schools may be supervised (or may not) by the school districts above them, there often is no agency or entity which parents can turn to which can overrule the school districts, except in limited situations.

 This is an issue I have wrestled with for decades.
-Although there are some matters, such as special education and discrimination about which parents may file complaints with certain government agencies, many parent problems have no outside agency which can be turned to.
+Although there are some matters, such as special education, records issues, and discrimination about which parents may file complaints with certain government agencies, many parent problems have no outside agency readily available.